 Normally employees returning from medical leave will be reinstated to the same or an equivalent position, with equivalent pay, benefits and other terms and conditions of employment.
 Failure to return to work once all paid leave and unpaid FML have been exhausted may result in termination of employment.
 However, at times, departments, schools and/or centers may restructure due to changing business and operational needs and the need to continually enhance programs and services.
 These restructuring initiatives may result in position discontinuations, even positions held by employees out on FML or other types of leave.
 If a staff member on FML has his/her position discontinued, he/she will be given at least 30 days written notice of the position discontinuation and will be informed of any applicable benefits that he/she may be eligible to receive under the Position Discontinuation and Staff Transition Program.

-An employee who must be absent longer than the maximum number of days allowed under this policy may apply for a leave of absence without pay under Policy 616.
+An employee who must be absent longer than the maximum number of days allowed under this policy may apply for a leave as an accommodation under the Affordable Care Act or a leave of absence without pay under Policy 616.
 Note that a leave of absence without pay is subject to the approval of the individual's department in consultation with the Division of Human Resources Staff Relations Department if an employee is not eligible for or has exhausted his/her FMLA/STD benefits.
 Such employees may also apply for long-term disability benefits under Policy 405.
 However, long-term disability is not a leave status.
 Employees without FMLA or short-term disability and not returning to work or on an approved leave of absence without pay are subject to termination, irrespective of a pending or accepted application for long-term disability benefits.

 404.6 SHORT-TERM DISABILITY FOR PERSONS HIRED PRIOR TO AUGUST 1, 1984